TERMS AND CONDITIONS

 - Perpetual use licence – where a perpetual usage licence has been issued, there is no expiry date issued for the user to hold and use the data, but all conditions in the specific terms and conditions relating to the purchase of the data product apply in perpetuity.

-2.7.8 The Purchaser acknowledges that LaingBuisson has taken all reasonable measures to ensure the accuracy of data and cannot accept responsibility or liability for errors or omissions from the data or for any consequences arising under such circumstances.
+2.7.10 The Purchaser acknowledges that LaingBuisson has taken all reasonable measures to ensure the accuracy of data and cannot accept responsibility or liability for errors or omissions from the data or for any consequences arising under such circumstances.
+The deliverability of email addresses is specifically not guaranteed due to multiple factors beyond the control of LaingBuisson, included, but not limited to Server Blacklisting, Full Mailboxes, File Size Limits, Anti-Spam Software and Firewalls .
+All data that is found to be inaccurate can be returned to LaingBuisson and will be validated, updated and returned to the user or in some other way made available within a reasonable time.
 In no circumstances whatsoever shall LaingBuisson accept liability for consequential loss or damage resulting from the use of the product.

 2.8 Market Reports